rd11490/NBA-Play-By-Play-Example/README.md

 The NBA indirectly provides the players on the court at the start of a period through the advancedboxscorev2 endpoint.
 It does this by allowing the caller to specify a start time and end time between which stats are calculated.
-By doing this, we can determine only the players who are on the the court during a given period.
+From this information we can determine only the players who are on the the court during a given period.

 Example GET call: